dnanexus/dxCompiler/doc/ExpertOptions.md

 The following first-level keys are accepted in the _extras_ file:
 * `defaultRuntimeAttributes`: native WDL/CWL runtime attributes
+* `defaultTaskDxAttributes` metadata and runtime attributes defaults for tasks
-* `defaultTaskDxAttributes` and `perTaskDxAttributes`: metadata and runtime attributes as default or of specific task
+* `perTaskDxAttributes`: metadata and runtime attributes for specific tasks that override defaultTaskDxAttributes.
 * `defaultWorkflowDxAttributes` and `perWorkflowDxAttributes`: metadata and runtime attributes as default or of specific workflow
 * `dockerRegistry`: private registry configuration.
 See [Private registries](##private-registries])
 * `customReorgAttributes`: custom reorganization applet URI and its configuration.
 See [Adding config file based reorg applet at compilation time](##adding-config-file-based-reorg-applet-at-compilation-time)
-* `ignoreReuse`: boolean value indicating whether to skip current execution and reuse the results from the previous one.
-See [Job reuse](##job-reuse)
+* `ignoreReuse`: boolean value indicating whether to disable [job reuse](##job-reuse)
-* `delayWorkspaceDestruction`: boolean value indicating whether to keep the job's temporary workspace after execution.
+* `delayWorkspaceDestruction`: boolean value indicating whether to delay the destruction of the job's temporary workspace after execution.
 See [Delay workspace destruction](##delay-workspace-destruction)

 If one attribute is specified multiple times, its final value will be retrieved from the following sources and the latter (if exists) will override the former:
 * `defaultTaskDxAttributes`/`defaultWorkflowDxAttributes` in extras.json